I could be wrong about this…

-- When you’re interviewing by phone or in person with a hiring manager be professional!
+- When you’re interviewing by phone or in-person with a hiring manager be professional!
 Speak clearly.
-Get a hair cut, shave, trim your beard, brush your teeth, wear clean clothes (business attire), bring a note pad and something to write with.
+Get a haircut, shave, trim your beard, brush your teeth, wear clean clothes (business attire), bring a notepad and something to write with.

 - Remember this.
 You’re going to be asked questions about your skills and experience so think ahead for great answers.
 In other words, be prepared for questions related to what SysAdmins do.
 (Please don’t ask me for examples because you should know what SysAdmins do.)

 - Before the interview write down projects you have worked on.
-Be ready to explain your technical involvement in clear details.
+Be ready to explain your technical involvement in clear detail.
 Make sure you explain how you made a difference.
 As the hiring manager, I shouldn’t have to pull this information out of you.

 - Sell yourself!
 Tell me how awesome you are at scripting, or building servers, or troubleshooting.
 Be confident, not cocky.
 Make me smile…